korziee/ts-protobuf-decoder/README.md

 1. Run `./watch.sh` to start the watcher, encoder, and printer.
 2. Tweak the `playground.proto` file with the values and field numbers you want (watch script uses the `MyMessage` proto message).
 3. Tweak the `data.txt` file with the field name + values that you want to encode ).

+## Running the CLI tool

+`yarn ts-node src/index.ts --binary output.bin -m MyMessage -d ./playground.proto`

+> **Note**
+> rn it can only parse a proto file with limited fields, so the playground.proto file will fail.